 Talking to your parents about quitting smoking can be awkward and intimidating.
 After all, they are supposed to be the ones talking to you, not the other way around.
 But in this case, it is of extreme importance that you discuss quitting and help them find a path to becoming a former smoker.

 Smokers die an average of 13 years sooner than nonsmokers.
-Let mom and dad know how much you want them around for your graduation, your wedding, and the birth of your children.
+Let your parents know how much you want them around for your graduation, your wedding, and the birth of your children.
 Encourage them to quit so they live to see all the milestones in your life, as well as their own.

-You can begin the conversation, but you may help from a sibling, aunt, or grandparent.
+You can begin the conversation, but you may want help from a sibling, aunt, or grandparent.
 Form a family team to support and encourage your mom or dad.
 Furthermore, it's likely you will not be equipped to answer all the questions.
-Direct your parent to a general practitioner or another healthcare specialist who can answer any questions your mom or dad may have about nicotine-replacement therapies, medicines, or withdrawals.
+Ask your parent to see a doctor who can answer any questions your mom or dad may have about nicotine-replacement therapies, medicines, or withdrawals.
 Then encourage him or her to find a support group or counselor.

 If you do convince your parents to quit, they would not have reached this point without you.
 So be sure to celebrate all the milestones along the way.
 This will also provide encouragement during times when Mom or Dad has a craving to light up again.
 Tell them how much their efforts mean to you, and continue to encourage them in the journey to becoming smoke free.